 Alexandra Putrya – Child of Light

 At the age of 11 Sasha left our world, but during her lifetime she managed to create 2279 works: 46 albums with drawings, cartoons and poetry, a great variety of crafts and even technical drawings.
+You know, her technical drawings were supposed to help adults reach the moon and make asphalt roads without cracks.

 At the age of three Sasha began to draw and paint.
 For her drawing was as natural as sleeping and eating.
 Her father made an art studio from a small bedroom and tried to teach the girl, but she didn’t want!
 It was her imagination and born talent which helped her to draw such wonderful pictures.